 Five Collaborative Action Networks, or CANs, are currently working on collecting data and creating action plans to aid and improve the progress of the Outcome Teams.

 This network, led by the Healthy Baby Network, focuses on children from pre-conception to age two.
-This network of members, including pregnant and parenting moms and dads, meets every other month on the second Wednesday of the month from 11:30 AM to 1:30 PM.
-Location: Rochester Regional Health — St. Mary’s Campus.
+This network of members, including pregnant and parenting moms and dads, meets every other month on the second Wednesday of the month from 11:30 AM to 1:30 PM at Rochester Regional Health — St. Mary’s Campus.

-Led by the Rochester City School District, this CAN is focused on improving the attendance of chronically absent kindergarten to third-grade students (those missing >18 days of school per year).
+This network, led by the Rochester City School District, is focused on improving the attendance of chronically absent kindergarten to third-grade students (those missing >18 days of school per year).
 Attendance blitz takes place the third Thursday of every month from 9:00am – 11:00am leaving from RCSD Central Office, 131 W. Broad Street.

 Expanded Learning Opportunities CAN